davidtrogers/fakerclip/README.md

 You should be able to write one config per paperclip attachment, specify the S3 bucket/folder setup, and be done with it.

-With FakerClip, your filesystem is treated as an s3 bucket so you don't have to wonder if the changes you made to your s3 bucket configuration went to the right place.
+With FakerClip, your filesystem is treated as an s3 bucket so you don't have to wonder if the changes you made to your s3 bucket configuration will break in production.
 The idea is, if it didn't work on your local filesystem on development or test environments, it won't work on S3!

-In addition to having just one possible configuration per model, you no longer have to wonder if changes to your _almost_ untestable S3 config will break production on your next deploy.
 ### Setup

 ``` ruby